QuTech-Delft/libqasm/doc/source/cq1-instructions.rst

 .. note::

-    ``set`` behaves like a normal instruction with two operands.
+    In cQASM 1.0 and 1.1, ``set`` behaves like a normal instruction with two operands.
 That means it must be defined as part of the instruction set via the API prior to parsing if the target supports it.
+In cQASM 1.2+, ``set`` is a special instruction that requires no definition; cQASM 1.2+ readers are expected to support set instructions in all cases.

 Goto instruction (1.2+)
 -----------------------